-6.8.5.
+6.8.4.
 Split Relationships Alpha

-This algorithm is in the alpha tier.
-For more information on algorithm tiers, see Graph algorithms.
+This feature is in the alpha tier.
+For more information on feature tiers, see API Tiers.

 The Split relationships algorithm is a utility algorithm that is used to pre-process a graph for model training.
 It splits the relationships into a holdout set and a remaining set.
 The holdout set is divided into two classes: positive, i.e., existing relationships, and negative, i.e., non-existing relationships.
 The class is indicated by a label property on the relationships.
 This enables the holdout set to be used for training or testing a machine learning model.
 Both, the holdout and the remaining relationships are added to the projected graph.